The joint numerical range of three hermitian $4\times 4$ matrices: Examples

 of $A=u_0\id_4+u_1A_1+u_2A_2+u_3A_3$, see \cite{Dickson1959}, Theorem~16 of Chapter~IV. \end{remark} \begin{remark}[Deciding on the shape of a rank-3 face] Let $P\in\cP_n$ be a rank-3 projection and let $F:=w(\cD_{P\M_4P})$.
 For example, if $(u_0,u_1,u_2,u_3)$ is a rank-1 tuple, whose kernel projection is $P$, then $F$ is a rank-3 face of $W$. \begin{enumerate}[(a)]\itemsep=4pt \item \textbf{Employing $3\times 3$ matrices.} Let $B_1,B_2$ be hermitian $3\times 3$ matrices such that the linear span of the matrices $\id_3,B_1,B_2$ is the same as that of

 where $U\in\M_4$ is a unitary such that $UPU^\ast=\id_3\oplus 0$.
-Then Remark~\ref{rem:faces-JNR}~(d) guarantees that $F$ is affinely isomorphic to the joint numerical range $W(B_1,B_2)$. \item \textbf{Invoking the numerical range.} One can also use the numerical range $\widehat{W}(B)$ of
+Then Remark~\ref{rem:faces-JNR}~(d) guarantees that $F$ is affinely isomorphic to the joint numerical range $W(B_1,B_2)$. \item \textbf{Invoking the numerical range.} One can also use the numerical range $\JNR (B)$ of

-to decide on the shape of $F\cong W(B_1,B_1)$ because $W(B_1,B_1)=\widehat{W}(B)$ holds by Remark~\ref{rem:NR}.
-We employ Kippenhahn's classification to decide on the shape of $\widehat{W}(B)$. \item \textbf{Deciding unitary reducibility.} A square matrix is \emph{unitarily reducible} if it is unitarily similar to a block diagonal matrix with at least two proper blocks.
+to decide on the shape of $F\cong W(B_1,B_1)$ because $W(B_1,B_1)=\JNR (B)$ holds as recalled in \eqref{eq:NR}.
+We employ Kippenhahn's classification to decide on the shape of $\JNR (B)$. \item \textbf{Deciding unitary reducibility.} A square matrix is \emph{unitarily reducible} if it is unitarily similar to a block diagonal matrix with at least two proper blocks.
 Otherwise the matrix is \emph{unitarily irreducible}.
 We claim that the $3\times 3$ matrix $B$ is unitarily irreducible if and only if the positive semidefinite matrix

 is positive definite, where $[X,Y]:=XY-YX$ is the commutator of $X,Y\in\cH_3$.
 The Sylvester criterion allows us to decide the positive definiteness of $S$ easily.